Semi-automatically optimized calibration of internal combustion engines: Semi-automatic Calibration

 \subsection{Grid Refinement}

-The purpose of refining the grid $\grid$ is to accumulate sufficiently many ``meaningful'' data points in the set $\dmeasurements_{\text{red}}$, such that a solution map of $k^2$ data points can be extracted from it which conforms to both emission and drivability constraints.
+The purpose of refining the grid $\grid$ is to accumulate sufficiently many \enquote{meaningful} data points in the set $\dmeasurements_{\text{red}}$, such that the $k^2$ representatives for the solution map can be extracted while observing the emission and drivability constraints.
 Recall that in our application we have $m\geq 8$ actuators and $n\geq 14$ measurands.
 This makes computing on a uniform grid infeasible.
 The price to pay is that it is slightly more involved to determine points $u^q$ in the admissible domain $\domain$ such that the data point $(u^q,y^q)$ adds significant information to our data set $\dmeasurements_{\text{red}}$ and is thus stored.
 We proceed with the following step: \begin{enumerate}[I.] \item \emph{Computation of local fit:} We employ a Newton interpolation approach, which requires only a partial recomputation of the interpolation polynomial if some interpolation points are exchanged.
 Each component function $[F]_i: \Rm\rightarrow \R$, where $i\in[n]$, has to be interpolated by a Newton polynomial $L_d[F]_i$, where $d$ is the approximation order.
 Assuming the $(d+1)$-times continuous differentiability of $[F]_i$ at $u$, a $d$-th order polynomial fit requires $N \define {{m+d}\choose{m}}$ interpolation points $\{u^{q_1}, u^{q_2}, \dots, u^{q_N}\}\subseteq \umeasurements$.
-These $N$ points have to satisfy certain spatial relations for the approximation properties of the interpolation polynomials to hold; the interpolation problem is then called \textit{poised}.
+These $N$ points have to satisfy certain spatial relations for the approximation properties of the interpolation polynomials to hold; the interpolation problem is then called \emph{poised}.
 The formulation of the latter conditions is somewhat technical.
-We thus omit the details and refer to the literature instead; cf., e.g., \cite{Schueler2000}.
-Our data cleaning method in Section \ref{sec:data-cleaning} takes care of poisedness.
+We thus omit the details and refer to the literature instead; cf., e.g.,~\cite{Schueler2000}.
+Our data cleaning method in Section~\ref{sec:data-cleaning} ensures poisedness (with high probability).

-If an interpolation polynomial with $N$ interpolation points which have the required geometrical structure fails to give a $d$-th order approximation of $[F]_i$ at $u$, this indicates insufficient smoothness of $[F]_i$ at $u$, which we will use as a criterion for a local grid refinement We aim at a second order fit, i.e., $d=2$, which requires
+If an interpolation polynomial with $N$ interpolation points which have the required geometrical structure fails to give a $d$-th order approximation of $[F]_i$ at $u$, this indicates insufficient smoothness of $[F]_i$ at $u$, which we will use as a criterion for a local grid refinement.
+We aim at a second order fit, i.e., $d=2$, which requires